I Wanna Love You Forever: Europe and Oceania

+Elsewhere in Europe, the single was also successful, including in Norway (No. 3), Switzerland (No. 7), Belgian Wallonia (No. 8), Portugal (No. 9), Scotland (No. 10), Belgian Flanders (No. 11), the Netherlands (No. 12), Finland (No. 12), Denmark (No. 13), Ireland (No. 13), Spain (No. 14) and Italy (No. 17).
+Additionally, it peaked at No. 25 in Austria, No. 26 in Iceland, and No. 27 in Germany.

-In Oceania "I Wanna Love You Forever" was a resounding success.
-In Australia the single entered in twentieth position on February 15, 2000, ascending in its fourth week of stay in the music list at number nine position, where it remained for two consecutive weeks.
-The single eventually stayed for five consecutive weeks in the top ten positions in the music list, was certified Platinum by the ARIA after passing 70,000.
-In New Zealand the single entered the February 14, 2000, at number forty-six position, ascending to the next week to the sixteenth position.
+In Oceania, "I Wanna Love You Forever" was a success; in Australia, the single entered the charts at No. 20 on 15 February 2000, ascending in its fourth week of stay on the music list to the No. 9 position, where it remained for two consecutive weeks.
+The single eventually stayed for five consecutive weeks in the top ten in Australia, and was certified Platinum by the ARIA after surpassing 70,000 units sold.
+In New Zealand, the single initially entered the charts on 14 February 2000 at No. 46, ascending the next week to the No. 16 spot.

 Music video

 As her debut video, careful attention was made to make sure that Jessica's virginal image would be used as the "anti-sex appeal" to draw viewers in.
 Directed by Bille Woodruff, the video does not follow the dramatic story told in the song at all and instead centers on Jessica in a photo shoot.
-The photo shoot starts out with Simpson being photographed in front of a red Waco YMF-5C Biplane as she wears a white outfit with a blue jacket.
+The photo shoot starts with Simpson being photographed in front of a red Waco YMF-5C Biplane as she wears a white outfit with a blue jacket.
 The song then shifts to a new scene in which Ms. Simpson has removed her jacket and is now in front of sunflowers.

 The video seems to take things slowly, but in a dramatic turn of events, the sunflower scene is literally pushed over, to reveal the song's final scene: Simpson covered only in black on a dramatic soundstage lighted with blue lights.
 The video also features shots intercut with the making of the video of Jessica and her personal girlfriends.
-One of those girlfriends in the video is Jessica's little sister Ashlee Simpson.
-Although the video shoot is commonly believed to be a fake one, it appears that the video breaks the fourth wall as photos of the photographer taking photos apparently exist.
+One of those girlfriends in the video is Jessica's little sister, Ashlee Simpson.
+Although the video shoot is commonly believed to be a fake one, it appears that the video breaks the fourth wall, as photos of the photographer taking photos apparently exist.

-Jessica once spoke of the idea for a second video but this one was never made.
+Jessica once spoke of the idea for a second video but, this one was never made.

 The video debuted on TRL on November 23, 1999, at number 10.